calheb/InterSniffer/README.md

 If you prefer not to build it yourself,<br/>the latest release can be found here: [releases](https://github.com/ctrl-alt-caleb/InterSniffer/releases/tag/1.0.0)

 Simply download the .msix file and install the program.
+If you get an "unknown publisher" error, follow these steps to resolve the issue: https://beebom.com/how-fix-publisher-could-not-be-verified-error-windows-11/

 [Back To The Top](#top)